hknutzen/Netspoc/language.markdown

 Netspoc generates optimized code using object-groups for Cisco ASA and PIX firewalls.
 Use router attribute `no_group_code` to disable this optimization.

+## Private configuration context

+The configuration for Netspoc is typically spread to multiple files located inside a directory.
+For a large topology we might have multiple administrators with responsibility for only part of the topology.

+The concept of 'private' configuration contexts allows to partition the configuration files into different areas of responsibility.
+All definitions inside a directory or a file named "xxx.private" are marked as private for "xxx".
+All other definitions stay public.
+Private definitions have some restrictions to prevent inadvertent changes from other parts of a large set of configuration files:

+- A private network object (host, network, interface, aggregate) may only be referenced by private rules, groups, crypto definitions and pathrestrictions of the same context.
+- Only a private interface may be attached to a private network;
+both must belong to the same private context.

 ## Defining crypto tunnels